eindacor/jep_loot/jeplootREADME.txt

 --------------------------------------------------------------------------------

+To build this as a shared library from the source file, use the following:

+g++ -fPIC -c jeploot.cpp
+g++ -shared -o libjeploot.so jeploot.o

-To use this library, source code must #include "jeploot.h"
+To use this library, source code must #include "jeploot.h", and the file libjeploot.so must be placed in your shared library directory.

 Function                         Description